workflows-sh/sample-command-tailscaled/README.md

 ### Container entrypoint: `lib/entrypoint.sh`

 The [`entrypoint.sh`](./lib/entrypoint.sh) script that is executed when the container starts.
 This script starts the `tailscaled` service, which will allow the client to connect to a Tailscale network when the Command is run.
-After the script starts the daemon, it uses the `exec` command to replace the current process with the process specified in the `ops.yml` file.
+After the script starts the daemon, it uses the `exec` command to replace the current process (that is, the `entrypoint.sh` script) with the process specified in the `ops.yml` file.

 ### Workflow definition(s): `ops.yml`